learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Users without a profile are now prompted to fill one out upon logging in
 - Forms can no longer be submitted more than once before the new page loads, hopefully preventing some rare database errors and duplicate program charges
 - Added a link to edit a teacher's biography on the account manage page (if the user is a teacher)
+- The custom form landing page now has custom forms sorted by the programs or courses with which they are associated

 Minor bug fixes
 ~~~~~~~~~~~~~~~